ARpatterns/catalog/README.md

 Description of the [ECA Pattern](eca/)

-## AR Pattern Diagram
+## ECA Diagram
-All of the patterns are documented in a standardized way explained in the [AR Pattern Diagram](https://github.com/ARpatterns/diagram) repository.
+All of the patterns are documented in a standardized way explained in the [ECA Diagram](https://github.com/ARpatterns/diagram) repository.

 ## How to Contribute
 This is a community-driven catalog, which means we need you as a contributor!
 Join us in creating new patterns and enhancing the existing ones.